Its-Merc/obsidian-robotics-club/Block Positioning.md

 	- 7 blocks -> each [[Center Goals|Center Goal]]
 	- 44 blocks in all the goals

-- 8 blocks + 1 preload on autonomous start
+- 8 blocks + 1 preload on autonomous start on each corner
+	- can't give match loads during autonomous - [[SG9]]

 ![[Field]]